osteth/380v9mmSorter/README.md

 Power Switch - https://www.amazon.com/gp/product/B0BCV7V3RQ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1

+Tenetive Addition:
+RC car shock absorber - https://www.amazon.com/gp/product/B0BLC4NCK9/ref=ewc_pr_img_3?smid=AJ0RJEXY6CYX2&psc=1

+I am experiencing an intermitant feed failure where the case does not fall in time and gets mashed by the plunger.
+I have ordered a couple of these shock absorbers to replace the crank shaft to see if I can remedy the failure by allowing the motor to complete its rotation by compressing the shock absorber I hope this will additionally prevent the machine from breaking itself or from deforming the jammed case.

 Please note that I made a decent effort to make things parametric and I definitly failed on the sorter body but I redesigned the enclosure so that it is fully parametric to endusre that people could easily swap in different power jacks, buttons, etc. with ease.
 I built mine using all parts I had laying arround from other projects